Our Team in Uganda

 UN ECA

-Director of the Sub-Regional Office for East Africa
+Director Regional Office for Eastern Africa

 Mohamed El Ghazaly